VoltDB/app-metro/README.md

 - "db": the database project, which contains the schema, stored procedures and other configurations that are compiled into a catalog and run in a VoltDB database.
 - "client": a java client that loads a set of cards and then generates random card transactions a high velocity to simulate card activity.
 - "web": a web dashboard client (static html page with dynamic content)
+- "exportWebSertver": a Python-based webserver configured to receive exported rows and provide, as an additional endpoint, a rolling display of the last 10 exported rows

 See below for instructions on running these applications.
 For any questions, please contact fieldengineering@voltdb.com.

 Pre-requisites
 --------------
-Before running these scripts you need to have VoltDB 4.0 (Enterprise or Community) or later installed, and you should add the voltdb-$(VERSION)/bin directory to your PATH environment variable, for example:
+Before running these scripts you need to have VoltDB 5.0 (Enterprise or Community) or later installed, and you should add the voltdb-$(VERSION)/bin directory to your PATH environment variable, for example:

-    export PATH="$PATH:$HOME/voltdb-ent-4.0.2/bin"
+    export PATH="$PATH:$HOME/voltdb-ent-5.2EA1/bin"

 Demo Instructions